5

 The Benefits of Mindfulness

-Practicing mindfulness meditation for just a few minutes has extensive advantages for the mind, body, and soul.
+Practicing mindfulness meditation for just a few minutes has extensive advantages for the mind, body, soul and relationships.
 Here are four of the many benefits you may develop through regular practice:

 This research suggests activating specific mind areas through mindfulness helps the body process pain, supporting pain reduction and decreasing pain intensity.

-It allows one to access a deep state of relaxation.
-Further, data suggest that meditation reduces cortisol - a hormone deeply linked to stress.
+It allows you to access a deep state of relaxation.
+Further, data suggest that meditation reduces cortisol - a hormone involved in the stress response.

 Studies show that there is evidence that mindfulness can improve and treat aspects of sleep disturbance while preventing daytime fatigue.